Palealmond/Chord-Wizard/README.md

 You are responsible for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding Saturday and Sunday.

 Day	Deliverable	Status
-January 31s	Prompt / Wireframes / Priority Matrix / Timeframes	Incomplete
+January 31	Prompt / Wireframes / Priority Matrix / Timeframes	Incomplete
-Feb 1		Project Approval	Incomplete
+January 31		Project Approval	Incomplete
-Feb 2		Core Application Structure (HTML, CSS, etc.)	Incomplete Feb 2		Pseudocode / actual code	Incomplete
+Feb 1		Core Application Structure (HTML, CSS, etc.)	Incomplete Feb 1		Pseudocode / actual code	Incomplete
-April 21	Initial Clickable Model	Incomplete
+Feb 2		Initial Clickable Model	Incomplete
-April 22	MVP	Incomplete
+Feb 3	MVP	Incomplete
-April 23	Presentations	Incomplete
+Feb 6	Presentations	Incomplete
 Priority Matrix
 Include a full list of features that have been prioritized based on the Time and Importance Matrix.
 Link this image in a similar manner to your wireframes